cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 The following outlines the general proof verification steps specific to a multi-hop IBC message.

-1. Unpack the multihop proof bytes into consensus, connection, and channel/commitment proof data.
+1. Unpack the multihop proof bytes into consensus states, connection states, client states and channel/commitment proof data.
+2. Check the counterparty client on the receiving end is active and the client height is greater than or equal to the proof height.
+3. Iterate through the connections states to determine the maximum delayPeriod for the channel path and verify that the counterparty consensus state on the receiving chain satisfies the delay requirement.
-2. Iterate through connection proof data and verify each connectionEnd is in the OPEN state.
-Check connectionHops during channel handshake.
+4. Iterate through connection state proofs and verify each connectionEnd is in the OPEN state and check that the connection ids match the channel connectionHops.
-3. Iterate through each clientState and verify the status is active and the clientID matches the clientID for the corresponding consensusState.
+5. Iterate through each client state and verify that no clients are frozen and the clientID matches the clientID for the corresponding consensus state.
-4. Starting with known `ConsensusState[N-1]` at the given `proofHeight` on `ChainN` prove the prior chain's consensus, clientState, and connection state.
+6. Verify the intermediate state proofs.
+Starting with known `ConsensusState[N-1]` at the given `proofHeight` on `ChainN` prove the prior chain's consensus, clientState, and connection state.
-5. Repeat step 3, proving `ConsensusState[i-1]`, `ClientState[i-1]`, and `Conn[i-1,i]` until `ConsensusState[0]` on the source chain is proven.
+7. Repeat step 3, proving `ConsensusState[i-1]`, `ClientState[i-1]`, and `Conn[i-1,i]` until `ConsensusState[0]` on the source chain is proven.
    - Start with i = N-1
    - ConsensusState <= ConsensusState[i-1] on Chain[i]
    - ConsensusProofs[i].Proof.VerifyMembership(ConsensusState.GetRoot(), ConsensusProofs[i].Key, ConsensusProofs[i].Value)
    - ConnectionProofs[i].Proof.VerifyMembership(ConsensusState.GetRoot(), ConnectionProofs[i].Key, ConnectionProofs[i].Value)
    - ClientStateProofs[i].Proof.VerifyMembership(ConsensusState.GetRoot(), ClientStateProofs[i].Key, ClientStateProofs[i].Value)
    - Set ConsensusState from unmarshalled ConsensusProofs[i].Value
-6. Finally, prove the expected channel or packet commitment in `ConsensusState[0]`
+8. Finally, prove the expected channel or packet commitment in `ConsensusState[0]`

 For more details see [ICS4](https://github.com/cosmos/ibc/tree/main/spec/core/ics-004-channel-and-packet-semantics).